xmsid/PyUserInput/README.md

 **PyUserInput is a group project so we've moved the project over to a group
 organization: https://github.com/PyUserInput/PyUserInput .
-That is now the active development repository and I'll be phasing this one out, so please go there for the latest code and to post new issues.
+That is now the active development repository, so please go there for the latest code and to post new issues.
 This should be corrected on PyPI in the next version update of PyUserInput.**